rieckpil/progmot/content/blog/one-year-course-release.md

 Development:
 - private repository on GitHub
+- plain `.md` files inside the repository to structure the modules and lessons
 - IntelliJ IDEA:
-  - I've recorded all lessons in the Presenter View
+  - use the Presenter View to record your videos (make yourself familiar with the basic IDEA shortcuts to navigate as you're otherwise lost in that view)
-  - Install and activate the Presentation Assistant plugin to show the shortcuts you're using
+  - download and active Presentation Assistant plugin to show the shortcuts you're using (a lot of course students will ask):

 ![Presentation Assistant Plugin Example](/presentation-assistant-idea-plugin-example.png "Presentation Assistant Plugin Example")